sgreact/sysBook/README.md

       -If any user going beyond above conditions ,will thrown error message

 # Booking Guidelines
       -Select the calender date and time,
-  -Wher you have Add Event column, you can enter the Booking user name -By default start time and end time will have 30 min -No conflicts on same day/time for the user bookings -Can Update and Delete the booking as well.
+      -Where you have Add Event column, you can enter the Booking user name -By default start time and end time will have 30 min -No conflicts on same day/time for the user bookings -Can Update and Delete the booking as well.

 # Alert
       -We can reshedule the booking after the time crossed and notify to corresponding users(Not implemented)